STAT545-UBC-students/hw08-rachlobay/README.md

 ## Important links

-Here is a link to the app since it is deployed online at shinyapps.io:
+** Here is a link to the app since it is deployed online at shinyapps.io: ** [https://rach21ubc.shinyapps.io/diamonds-app/](https://rach21ubc.shinyapps.io/diamonds-app/).
-[https://rach21ubc.shinyapps.io/diamonds-app/](https://rach21ubc.shinyapps.io/diamonds-app/).

 Note that the app runs slower than I would like online.
+But, it still runs :smile:

-Here is a link to the app code that was uploaded to Github:
+** Here is a link to the app code that was uploaded to Github: **

 https://github.com/STAT545-UBC-students/hw08-rachlobay/blob/master/Diamonds-app/app.R